OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-45.md

 When the news reached Pharaoh’s house that Joseph’s brothers had come, it pleased Pharaoh and his servants.

 ## Genesis 45:17
-Pharaoh said to Joseph, “Tell your brothers, ‘Do this: Load your animals and return to the land of Canaan,
+Pharaoh instructed Joseph, “Tell your brothers, ‘Here is what you should do: Load your animals and return to the land of Canaan,

 ## Genesis 45:18
 and bring your father and your households back to me.
 I will give you the best of the land of Egypt, and you shall enjoy the fat of the land.’